shreySham04/Gesture-control-system/README.md

 # Gesture-control-system
-Use your hand/finger gestures to commands the pc.(Only for ppts currently)
+Use your hand/finger gestures to commands the pc.(Only working for  ppts currently)